RolandDreger/indesign-script-list/readme.md

 ### [Create default layers](https://github.com/RolandDreger/create-default-layers)
 This script for Adobe InDesign creates default layers based on the defined settings.

+## Download scripts
+On the respective GitHup page, the scripts are best downloaded with the ZIP folder via the `Code` button and unpacked locally.

 ## Support
 If you want to support the development of these scripts: